pc3sq/CracklePop/README.md

 To run, go to terminal and enter: ruby crackle_pop.rb

-Make sure you are in the directory that contains the file: crackle_pop.rb
+*Make sure you are in the directory that contains the file before running: ruby crackle_pop.rb